jenkinsci/ui-ux-hackfest-2020/.github/ISSUE_TEMPLATE/2-bug.md

 ---
-name: "🚀 UI/UX Bug Fix"
+name: "🐛 UI/UX bug fix"
 labels: bug
-about: Let us know about a UI/UX bug in Jenkins you have fixed!
+about: "Let us know about a UI/UX bug in Jenkins you have fixed!"
 ---

 Summary: Please describe what you have done here